Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Introduction

 In addition to the consumer side, it is important to also measure the effects of ranking changes on the producer side, because a recommender system needs to be optimized based on objectives derived from both sides.
 For example, purely optimizing the rankings toward buyer's satisfactions in an online marketplace may result in directing most of the traffic to a small portion of top sellers and causing the other sellers (e.g. new sellers) to churn.
 Similarly, when improving the ranking model for news feed, we not only need to gauge its impacts on the content viewers, but also need to consider how it would change the behaviors of content creators.
 Nevertheless, despite the importance of measuring producer-side impacts, it is challenging to design \emph{producer-side experiments} for an online recommender system.

 The producer-side experiment requires randomly splitting all producers into the control and treatment groups, where producer items from each group are ranked by a different model (Figure~\ref{fig_producer_side}).
-Because a consumer can only see a single ranked list of producer items each time, designing the producer-side experiment is challenging in that it needs to blend the different rankings of producer items from the treatment and control groups together to show for each consumer.
-Several approaches to merge the treatment and control rankings for each consumer have been developed in the literature, but they suffer from various issues that could lead to biased experiment readouts.
-This paper aims to address this challenge by proposing new principles for designing trustworthy online producer-side experiments and developing new solution to accurately measure the effects of ranking changes on the producer side.
+Because a consumer can only see a single ranked list of producer items each time, designing the producer-side experiment is challenging in that it needs to blend rankings of producer items from the treatment and control groups together for each consumer.
+Several design approaches for producer-side experiments have been developed in the literature, but they are ad hoc and suffer from various issues that could lead to biased experiment readouts.
+This paper aims to address this challenge by proposing rigorous design principles that any producer-side experiment should follow in order to accurately measure the effects of ranking changes.
 The rest of this paper will be organized as follows.
-In Section~\ref{sec:wrong_approaches}, we review exiting producer-side experiment design solutions and discuss their limitations and biases.
-In Section~\ref{sec:new_principles}, we propose new design principles to ensure a fair (unbiased) comparison between the treatment and control rankers and also derive a new counterfactual interleaving design solution based on the proposed new principles.
-Section~\ref{sec:math_framework} provides a rigorous mathematical framework to formally define the principles and prove the relevant results and Section~\ref{sec:exm} gives examples to illustrate the proposed solution.
-Final conclusion remarks are given in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:wrong_approaches}, we review existing producer-side experiment design solutions and discuss their limitations and biases.
+Section~\ref{sec:notation} introduces some basic concepts and notations, and in Section~\ref{sec:math_framework}, we propose two general principles for designing producer-side experiments where SUTVA is often violated.
+Building on these principles, Section~\ref{sec:new_principles} derives a rigorous solution based on counterfactual interleaving designs which can ensure an unbiased comparison between the treatment and control rankers.
+In Section~\ref{sec:exm}, we provide examples to illustrate the proposed solution, and some final conclusion remarks are given in Section~\ref{sec:conclusions}.